nfterrax/Exorde-Testnet-CLI-Docker-Guide/README.md

 ```
 docker ps -a
 ```

-Copy your <container_id> and enter the command to restart the container:
+Copy your <container_id> and enter the command to restart the container.
+Also, with the same command, you need to restart the module when a new version is released:
 ```
 docker restart <container_id>
 ```